zookz/cordova-plugin-health/README.md

 Quirks of query()

 - calories.basal in Android is returned as an average per day, and usually is not available in all days (may be not available in time windows smaller than 2 or 3 days)
+- calories.active is computed by subtracting the basal from the total, when the basal is not available because of the time window being too small, the answer may be undefined
 - when querying for activities, Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app

 ### queryAggregated()